 VI.
 Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: Economics, Public Policy, Social Sciences, International Relations, Political Science, or another relevant technical field.
 Experience: A minimum of five years of relevant professional work experience is required.
-Experience working in a developing country is considered as a strong asset.
-Background and/or familiarity with emergency is considered as a strong asset.
+Direct experience in working on social cash transfers programmes is required.
+Familiarity with social protection systems development is required.
+Background and/or familiarity with emergency programming is considered as a strong asset.
+Background knowledge of the global development agenda (sustainable development goals) is a strong asset.
 Language Requirements: Fluency in English is required.
 Knowledge of another official UN language or a local language is considered as an asset